monday-factory/nette-tutors/_posts/2017-03-05-blog-in-20-minutes.md

 ## Presenter

 The Presenter class should be capable of obtaining articles from database and passing them to the template.
-Also, there will be an article detail with full article's text and a comment form (which we will add later).
+Also, there is an article detail with full article's text and a comment form (which we will add later).

 {% highlight php %}
 <?php